 The location tracking worked fine in the testing stage, as long as location services was enabled on the target phone.
 The Location History Log was able to pinpoint the current location of the target device on a map.

-Surprisingly, it also logged how long the target device stayed in a particular location, although the figure was inaccurate, perhaps due to connectivity issues.
+Surprisingly to me, it also logged how long the target device stayed in a particular location, although the figure was inaccurate, perhaps due to connectivity issues.

 XNSPY also allows you to access the target device’s multimedia files, such as photos and videos.
 These features can be located below the locations button, on the leftmost side of the screen.